South Burnett Community Leadership Program

 Vision 21 has been successful in leading the establishment of several leadership development opportunities in Queensland, to provide this critical learning opportunity for others.

 University of Queensland

-So far students have come from Mozambique, Argentina, Malaysia, Pakistan, China, Vietnam, UK, Sri Lanka, Ghana, Rwanda, Ethiopia, Zimbabwe, Fiji, Indonesia, Nepal, Sth Africa, Tuvalu, Kenya, Burundi, Myanmar, Bhutan, Uganda, Taiwan, France, India, Mexico, Ecuador, Peru, Chile, Mauritius, Oman, Zambia, PNG, Mongolia, Sth Korea, Japan, Canada, Belgium, Hong Kong, Israel, Australia, Turkey, Botswana, Ukraine, UK, Canada and Paraguay.
+So far students have come from Mozambique, Argentina, Malaysia, Pakistan, China, Vietnam, Sri Lanka, Ghana, Rwanda, Ethiopia, Zimbabwe, Fiji, Indonesia, Nepal, Sth Africa, Tuvalu, Kenya, Burundi, Myanmar, Bhutan, Uganda, Taiwan, France, India, Mexico, Ecuador, Peru, Chile, Mauritius, Oman, Zambia, PNG, Mongolia, Sth Korea, Japan, Canada, Belgium, Hong Kong, Israel, Australia, Italy, Seychelles, Turkey, Botswana, Ukraine, UK, Canada and Paraguay.